 II.
-Statement of Facts
+Statement of Facts1

-On or about July 9, 2014, Terry entered into an Operating Agreement for NuVeda, LLC (the "NuVeda Operating Agreement") with Pejman Bady ("Bady"), Pouya Mohajer ("Mohajer") and Jennifer Goldstein ("Goldstein") to apply for and operate marijuana dispensaries, cultivation and processing facilities for medical marijuana pursuant to licenses obtained from certain governmental divisions.
-Terry Declaration, P 3; NuVeda Operating Agreement, Exhibit 3.

-- 2. The NuVeda Operating Agreement was also signed by Joseph Kennedy, John Penders and Ryan Winmill.
-Terry Declaration, ¶ 4. - 3.
-Since July 2014, NuVeda has been governed by the NuVeda Operating Agreement.
-Terry Declaration, \$\mathbb{P}\$ 5. - 4.
-The NuVeda Operating Agreement is governed by, construed and interpreted in accordance with Nevada law.
-Terry Declaration, ₱ 6. - 5.
+- 1. On or about July 9, 2014, Terry entered into an Operating Agreement for NuVeda, LLC (the "NuVeda Operating Agreement") with Pejman Bady ("Bady"), Pouya Mohajer ("Mohajer") and Jennifer Goldstein ("Goldstein") to apply for and operate marijuana dispensaries, cultivation, and processing facilities for medical marijuana pursuant to licenses obtained from certain governmental divisions.
+Second Amended Complaint (the "Complaint"), P 22; Terry Declaration, P 3; NuVeda Operating Agreement. - 2.
+The NuVeda Operating Agreement was also signed by Joseph Kennedy, John Penders and Ryan Winmill.
+Complaint, \$\mathbb{P}\$ 23; Terry Declaration, \$\mathbb{P}\$ 4. - 3.
 Since NuVeda's formation, Terry has been a manager, voting member and at times, NuVeda's Chief Executive Officer and Chief Operations Officer.
-Terry Declaration, \$\mathbb{P}\$ 7. - 6.
-Initially, Terry owned 21.5% of NuVeda and its subsidiaries, Clark NMSD, Clark Natural, and Nye Natural.
-Terry's ownership interest was later increased to 22.88%.
-Terry Declaration, § 8. - 7.
+Complaint, \$\mathbb{P}\$24; Terry Declaration, \$\mathbb{P}\$7. - 4.
+Initially, Terry owned 21.5% of NuVeda and its subsidiaries, Clark NMSD, LLC ("Clark NMSD"), a Nevada limited liability company, Clark natural Medicinal Solutions, LLC ("Clark Natural"), a Nevada limited liability company, and Nye Natural Medicinal Solutions, LLC ("Nye Natural"), a Nevada limited liability company (the "Terry Interest").
+The Terry Interest was later increased to 22.88%.
+Complaint, \$\mathbb{P}\$ 27; Terry Declaration, \$\mathbb{P}\$ 8. - 5.
 During the month of December 2015, NuVeda's annual license renewal paperwork was due to the State of Nevada.
-Terry Declaration,

-9. - 8.
+Complaint, No 40; Terry Declaration, No 9. - 6.
 During this time, Terry was NuVeda's designated and registered point of contact with the State of Nevada for all regulatory correspondence.
-Terry Declaration, P 10. - 9.
-During this time, NuVeda removed Terry as NuVeda's State of Nevada designated point of contact and refused to provide Terry with access to any records.
+Complaint, ¶ 41; Terry Declaration, ¶ 10. - 7.
+However, NuVeda removed Terry as NuVeda's State of Nevada designated point

+1 NRCP 56(c)(4) requires that affidavits or declarations in support of a motion for summary judgment "be made on personal knowledge, set out facts that would be admissible in evidence, and show that the affiant or declarant is competent to testify on the matters stated."
+The Declarations of Pejman Bady, Pouya Mohajer and Joseph Kennedy fail to comply with the requirements of NRCP 56(c)(4), fail to set forth specific facts that would be admissible in evidence, and as to the amount that Terry allegedly collected from Padgett, are based on non-admissible hearsay information and belief.
+Accordingly, the declarations should be stricken and not considered by this Court.

+27 28 of contact and refused to provide Terry with access to any records.
 Terry Declaration, P 11.